XFL draft, Day 2: Battlehawks fill out roster with DBs, some of everything

 Miller was not selected in the NFL draft in April.
 The Kansas City Chiefs signed him as a free agent following the draft but released him in the final cut before the season.

 The draft’s second and final day opened with each of the league’s eight franchises selecting 10 defensive backs, the last of four positional phases.
-The draft will conclude with each team selecting another 30 players at any position in an “open” phase.
+The draft concludes with each team selecting another 30 players at any position in an “open” phase.

 Battlehawks’ picks in the defensive backfield phase (listed in order of selection): S Herb Miller, Florida Atlantic; S Will Hill, Florida; CB D’Montre Wade, Murray State; S Dexter McCoil, Tulsa; S Kenny Robinson, West Virginia; CB Marquez White, Florida State; CB Trovon Reed, Auburn; S Joe Powell, Globe Tech; CB Trey Caldwell, Louisiana-Monroe; CB Ryan White, Auburn.